zedsalim/debian-z/README.md

 To use this script and set up your Debian system with my i3 config and Ly, follow these steps:

 1. Install a fresh minimal Debian system.
-You can download the minimal installation ISO from the official Debian website and follow their installation guide.
+You can download the minimal installation ISO from the official Debian website.

+2. Follow my installation guide here [How To Install Debian-Z](https://github.com/zedsalim/debian-z-tutor) .

-2. Once the base system is installed:
+3 .
+Once the base system is installed:
 ### Install git and vim
 ```bash
 sudo apt install -y git vim